Hydrology-IFH/roger/doc/introduction/get-started.rst

 After you have installed everything, you can start Roger on multiple processes like so:::

-   $ mpirun -np 4 roger run my_setup.py -n 2 2
+   $ mpirun -np 4 python my_setup.py -n 2 2

 In this case, Roger would run on 4 processes, each process computing one-quarter of the domain.
 The arguments of the `-n` flag specify the number of domain partitions in x and y-direction, respectively.